scaleway/serverless-functions-go/README.md

 **How my function will be deployed**

-Your function will be deployed in an environment that allows your function to easily Scale
+Your function will be deployed in an environment that allows your function to easily Scale up and down and it's wrapped into different pieces of software with different roles.
+This stack also changes headers, input and output of your function, that's why this tool has been developed to simulate this parts.

+**Do I need to deploy my fonction differently ?**

+No. This framework does not affect deployment nor performance.

-## Architecture
+## 🏛️ Architecture

 In order to make development and understanding of this repository we tried to keep the path of the request natural.

-* [framework](./framework/) folder is used to store all the code and folder that you can import in your project
+- [framework](./framework/) folder is used to store all the code and folder that you can import in your project
-* - [framework/core](./framework/core) is used to store core features of the Scaleway Serverless processing
+- [testing](./testing) contains all the cool tools to work locally with your function 😎